annaesvensson/yellow-sitemap/README.md

 The sitemap is available as `http://website/sitemap/` and `http://website/sitemap/page:sitemap.xml`.
 It's an overview of the entire website, only visible pages are included.

+If you don't want that a page is visible in the sitemap, set `Status: unlisted` in the [page settings](https://github.com/annaesvensson/yellow-core#settings-page) at the top of a page.

 ## Examples

 Content file with link to sitemap: